paulli7121/ECE285_Final_Project/README.md

-                                   ResNetGen and load this file to get the trained network ResBlock.py ---------------------- The python file which contained the design of a residual block used in the project
+                                   ResNetGen and load this file to get the trained network ResBlock.py ---------------------- The python file which contained the design of a residual block used in the project ResNetGenerator.py --------------- The python file which contained the design of a ResNet, which is used as transform function Task2_Training.ipynb ------------- The training program of task 2 Task2_Demo.ipynb ----------------- The Demo program of task 2.
+The program loads the trained learning parameters stored by the file ResNetTrained.
 </pre>